EMZEDI/EMZEDI/README.md

 #### Click on the image to connect with me on linkedin: [<img align="center" alt="alt_text" width="120" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"/>](https://www.linkedin.com/in/shahrad-m-88970b212)

-- 🪂 I’m currently studying Honours Computer Science @ McGill University and am a prev. tech analyst @ Morgan Stanley.
+- 🪂 I’m currently a Master's student and an ML researcher at Mila - Quebec AI Institute.
-- 🔭 I also joined the Complex Data Lab at Mila under the supervision of Dr. Reihaneh Rabbany and currently do active research on Link prediction on temporal graphs.
-In addition, I am part of McGill's Project X team working with Dr. Stefano Massaroli about building LLMs with efficient architectures like Hyena.
+- 🔭 I currently do research at Complex Data Lab at Mila under the supervision of Dr. Reihaneh Rabbany and on RL and Continual Learning with Dr. Doina Precup.
-- 🌱 Last year, I won the Polytechnique's machine learning hackathon CodeML and McGill CodeJam hackathon in two months!
+- 🌱 Previously, I won the Polytechnique's machine learning hackathon CodeML and McGill CodeJam hackathon in two months and UofT Project X competition - Canada's largest AI Research competition!
 Feel free to checkout Happify.ai, an AI webapp which analyzes your face in real time and tunes your spotify radio to stay productive and happy! <a href="https://github.com/EMZEDI/Happify">Happify.ai</a>
-- 😁 I sometimes work on Backend development with different tools mostly Spring and ExpressJS.
-Frontend?
-I love TailwindCSS and angular :)
-- 👯 I’m looking to collaborate on Machine learning projects & data science!
+- 👯 I’m looking to collaborate on Machine learning projects in LLM safety, Continual RL, Control and RL, and AI4Good!
-- 💬 Ask me about Computer Science student life!
 - 📫 How to reach me: Let's connect and chat about fascinating ideas on Linkedin!

 Feel free to check <a href="https://github.com/EMZEDI/MusicPlaylistGeneratorAIModel">Mixerify</a> too!